Converting website visitors is so tricky, isn’t it?

 Set up in minutes.
 Free 14-day trial.
 No cc required.

-However, your true goal behind displaying that popup would be different.
-Below, I’ve listed some of the most common uses for exit popups.
+Below, I’ve listed some of the most common strategies for exit intent popups.
 I’ve also included examples to illustrate how various companies have used them to achieve those goals successfully.

 I couldn’t believe it myself at first too.
 However, the research we conducted in 2017 proved it clearly – Exit popups collect 5% more emails, on average, compared with messages displayed when a visitor lands on the site.